 - Extension Credit: CIIS accepts a maximum of 12 units completed in university extension programs for professional development.
 These units are reviewed on a case by case basis.
 Students should be aware that there is no guarantee that these units will be accepted.
 Please note that Continuing Education Units (CEU) units are not transferable.

 How can I know how many transfer units I have?

-You can submit your transcript(s) to the Admissions Office for review.
+You can submit your transcript(s) to our admission counselor, Desiree Murillo, for review.
 These do not need to be official transcripts, but students will need to submit official transcripts with their application.
-Students with outstanding official transcripts and/or work-in-progress can be accepted into the program on a provisional basis.
-The provisional status impacts the packaging and disbursement of a student's financial aid package; students will not be eligible for financial aid until they move to full admission status.

 I took classes a long time ago.
 Will these classes count as transfer units?